superlinked/VectorHub/docs/contributing/style_guide.md

 &#183; Use simple language, short sentences, write only what's essential.
 800-2500 words.

 ### [3 Be visual](#section3)
-&#183; Save a thousand words...
+&#183; Save a thousand words.
+Use a picture.
 Represent your ideas visually whenever possible.

 ### [4 Be conversational, friendly, and use action verbs](#section4)
 &#183; Write how you speak.
 Be personal.
 In an active voice.